-- 1. Except as modified in Section 1.C., D., E., and F., below, the County will offer health plans to all part-time regular, limited term, and probationary employees.
-Enrollment of part-time employees shall be restricted to employees whose normal workweek consists of at least twenty (20) hours. - 2.
-The County will pay the following percentage of the premium for employees electing any health insurance plan other than the Sharewell Choice PPO plan:
+1. Except as modified in Section 1.C., D., E., and F., below, the County will offer health plans to all part-time regular, limited term, and probationary employees.
+Enrollment of part-time employees shall be restricted to employees whose normal workweek consists of at least twenty (20) hours.

-- a.
-Employee Only Coverage forty-five (45) percent of the employee's premium or fifty (50) percent of the employee's premium if the employee completes the Healthy Steps (wellness incentive) program; - b.
-Employee and Dependent Coverage thirty-two and one-half (32.5) percent of the total health plan premium for each employee and such employee's eligible dependents or thirtyseven and one-half (37-1/2) percent of the total health plan premium for each employee and such employee's eligible dependents if the employee completes the Healthy Steps (wellness incentive) program.. - c.
+- 2. The County will pay the following percentage of the premium for employees electing any health insurance plan other than the Sharewell Choice PPO plan: - Employee Only Coverage forty-five (45) percent of the employee's premium or fifty (50) percent of the employee's premium if the employee completes the Wellness Incentive program; - b.
+Employee and Dependent Coverage thirty-two and one-half (32-1⁄2) percent of the total health plan premium for each employee and such employee's eligible dependents or thirty-seven and one-half (37-1⁄2) percent of the total health plan premium for each employee and such employee's eligible dependents if the employee completes the Wellness Incentive program. - c.
 Employees will pay the remaining portion of the total plan premium and consent to have their portion deducted from their County regular or supplemental payroll checks. - 3.
 The County will pay the following percentage of the premium for employees electing the Sharewell Choice PPO plan: - a.
 Employee Only one hundred (100) percent of the premium; - b.
 Employee and Dependent per Subsection B.2.b., above

-In addition, those employees who elect the Sharewell Choice PPO plan are not required to participate in the Healthy Steps program.
+In addition, those employees who elect the Sharewell Choice PPO plan are not required to participate in the Wellness Incentive program.

 - 4. Coverage shall be terminated for any employee whose normal assigned hours are reduced to less than twenty (20) in a full workweek. - 5.
 The health plans and their premiums are adopted, and may be modified by, the Board of Supervisors.
 Plan descriptions are contained in the plan documents available through HRS/Employee Benefits. - C. Two married full-time employees who are enrolled in the same health plan must be enrolled as Employee Married to Employee (EME).
-While enrolled as EME, for each EME subscriber who does not complete the Healthy Steps program, the County will pay ninety-five (95) percent of employee and dependent coverage.
-For each EME subscriber who does complete the Healthy Steps program, the County will pay the full cost of employee and dependent coverage for each EME.
-EME dependents are not required to participate in the Healthy Steps program.
+While enrolled as EME, for each EME subscriber who does not complete the Wellness Incentive program, the County will pay ninety-five (95) percent of employee and dependent coverage.
+For each EME subscriber who does complete the Wellness Incentive program, the County will pay the full cost of employee and dependent coverage for each EME.
+EME dependents are not required to participate in the Wellness Incentive program.